-- (4) Problem #1: once this capacity is created, then it becomes a target for manipulation: potentially "succumbing" to individual capitalist units. - (5) Problem #2: The extension and deepening of the interventionist capacity → perpetual problem of lines of demarcation between state and economy as principles of action (reprivatization vs global regulation): no stable equilibrium. - (6) Problem #3: Critical added complication: the interaction of the state with the normative system → As the state increases interventionist capacity for accumulation relations it is harder to restrict its availability for Legitimation reasons.
-It is hard to restrict interventionism to accumulation needs alone. - (7) Result: The process by which the enlargement of state capacity generates tendencies for it to undermine its functionality occurs in all aspects of the state: - fiscal crisis of state (revenues/spending tend to become uncoordinated with accumulation) - administrative rationality: expansion of state undermines capacity for rational calculation - loyalty erosion -- legitimation crisis (eg. prior benefits become rights, SSI); rising expectations; etc.; decommodification → greater reliance on state for reproduction, etc.
+• Problem #1: once this capacity is created, then it becomes a target for manipulation: the state potentially "succumbs" to the control by specific capitalists or groups of capitalists.

+- Problem #2: The extension and deepening of the interventionist capacity → perpetual problem of lines of demarcation between state and economy as principles of action (reprivatization vs global regulation): no stable equilibrium. - Problem #3: Critical added complication: the interaction of the state with the normative system → As the state increases interventionist capacity for accumulation relations it is harder to restrict its availability for Legitimation reasons.
+It is hard to restrict interventionism to accumulation needs alone.

+Result: The process by which the enlargement of state capacity occurs also generates tendencies for enlargement to undermine its functionality.
+This is a potential problem in all aspects of the state:

+- fiscal crisis of state (revenues/spending tend to become uncoordinated with accumulation) - administrative rationality: expansion of state undermines capacity for rational calculation - loyalty erosion -- legitimation crisis (eg. prior benefits become rights, SSI); rising expectations; etc.; decommodification → greater reliance on state for reproduction, etc.

-(8) Conclusion: Three mega-theses
+2.4 Conclusion: Three mega-theses